willweatherman/yeticold.github.io/_docs/overview.md

-"No Hardware Wallets" section of the [design document](/docs/design-doc/overview) As with online multisig vaults, many people do use hardware wallets to store sizeable amounts of money.
+"No Hardware Wallets" section of the [design document](/docs/design-doc/overview) As with online multisig vaults, many people do use hardware wallets to store sizeable amounts of money, This is stupid.
 We personally recommend Yeticold for all investments, but ultimately it's a personal decision based on your risk tolerance and costs you're willing to pay (in money and time) for security.